hyemiie/regret_predictor-server/README.md

 - **Model selection:** Trained Logistic Regression, Random Forest, and Gradient Boosting.
 The system automatically picks the model with the highest F1-score.
 -  **Features used:** The model considers product and user info like `category_encoded`, `price`, `hour_of_day`, `day_encoded`, `is_weekend`, `is_late_night`, `time_on_page_seconds`, `is_impulse_buy`, `num_page_visits`, `was_on_sale`, `price_category_encoded`, and `decision_speed_encoded`.
 - **Preprocessing:** Numeric features are scaled if the model requires it.
 Categorical features are label-encoded.
 I also derive features like `decision_speed` and `price_category` from the raw data.
-- **Evaluation:** I measure performance using Accuracy, Precision, Recall, F1-score, and ROC AUC.
+- **Evaluation:** I measured performance using Accuracy, Precision, Recall, F1-score, and ROC AUC.
 - **Saved files:** The trained model (`regret_model.pkl`), the scaler if needed (`scaler.pkl`), and metadata (`model_metadata.json`) are stored for easy predictions.

 ---